netxms/netxms-doc/admin/visualisation.rst

 Decorations
 -----------

-To map can be added also decorations like picture and group box.
+Decorations like picture and group box can be added to maps.
-To add picture it should be uploaded to "Image Library" before.
+To add picture it should be previously be uploaded to "Image Library".

-Creating group box you should specify it's size, colour and name.
+When creating group box you should specify it's size, color and name.

 .. figure:: _images/network_map_decorations.png